ds-04/cobbler_deploy/README.md

 - it will not setup the cobbler-web password.
 - it will install dependencies (inc python3-librepo) both for the RPM cobbler (installed here) and also those for source-build of cobbler, in case you need to experiment (it is assumed your target system is going to be dedicated to cobbler).
 Some dependencies are installed via pip3.

-With no changes you will end up with a *Centos 7.9 minimal* distro, *Debian 10 netinst* and a basic *EPEL8* mirror, mirroring only the *atop* package, to keep things nice and small to start out.
+With no changes you will end up with a *Centos 7.9 minimal* distro, *Debian 11 netinst* and a basic *EPEL8* mirror, mirroring only the *atop* package, to keep things nice and small to start out.
 These are merely provided as examples.
 You don't have to use them.

 It is advised you override the defaults/main.yml with use of vars/main.yml within the role.
 See header text in defaults/main.yml.

+# Default install

+By default it will install the RPM found in EPEL.

+You can override this to install from source. e.g.:

+`-e install_cobber_pkg='False' -e clone_cobbler_src='True'`

+*NOTE outstanding issue to fix dockerfile rpm generator script task*

 # Background

 This role is comprised of these tasks (which also run in listed order from main):

-- cobbler3x_server - install and configure a cobbler v3 server.
+- setup_cobbler3x - install a cobbler v3 server.
+From RPM or source built (local) RPM.
+Source build is currently tagged to v3.2.1 and is WIP see issues.
+- configure_cobbler3x - configure the cobbler server.
 Version specific 3.2.0 fixes are also included.
 - cobbler_distro - add distros which are downloaded (ISOs fetched remotely) with checksum verification (sha256).
 Optionally add local distros by supplying local ISO.
 - cobbler_debian_netinst_fix - ensure that the Netinst initrd is replaced with a network/http capable version (can disable via defaults via **Deploy_debian**).
 - cobbler_profiles - add or amend profiles.